 U.S. laws require that dust and water runoff from areas affected by coal mining operations must be controlled, and the area must be reclaimed close to its original condition.

 Underground mines generally affect the landscape less than surface mines.
 However, the ground above mine tunnels can collapse, and acidic water can drain from abandoned underground mines.

 Methane gas that occurs in coal deposits can explode if it concentrates in underground mines.
 This coalbed methane must be vented out of mines to make mines safer places to work.
-In 2017, methane emissions from coal mining and abandoned coal mines accounted for about 9% of total U.S. methane emissions and nearly 1% of total U.S. greenhouse gas emissions (based on global warming potential).
+In 2018, methane emissions from coal mining and abandoned coal mines accounted for about 11% of total U.S. methane emissions and about 1% of total U.S. greenhouse gas emissions (based on global warming potential).
 Some mines capture and use or sell the coalbed methane extracted from mines.

 Emissions from burning coal